The Project

 The Project: Achieving Research and Knowledge Translation Capacity for Climate Change Resilience, Food Security and Sustainable Livelihoods in West Africa

-Two Western PhD candidates were placed with Cape Coast and S.D Dombo universities in Ghana for 6 months.
+Two Western PhD scholars were placed with Cape Coast and S.D Dombo universities in Ghana for 6 months.
 16 West African scholars were placed at Western University as follows:

-Be a citizen or permanent resident of Canada and be willing to undertake the scholarship in West Africa.
-You cannot apply for a placement within your own country.
+• Be a citizen or permanent resident of partner countries and be willing to undertake the scholarship in either Canada or West Africa.
+They could not apply for a placement within their own country.

-Be registered full-time as a PhD student, postdoctoral/research fellow, or early career researcher at Western University
+• Be registered full-time as a PhD student, postdoctoral/research fellow, or early career researcher at own University.

-PhD students must be at the thesis research stage and return to Canada to complete their studies.
+• PhD students were at the thesis research stage and returned to their countries to complete their studies.

 Applicants’ research addressed any of these thematic areas: